 Cover jar with several layers of cheesecloth, a tea towel or a coffee filter held on with an elastic.

 Leave at room temperature for 7 – 30 days without disturbing the jar.
+In a very warm environment, a batch may been finished even sooner.
 Each brew will generate a new scoby on the surface of the tea.

 **Keep kombucha brew at least 4 feet from other ferments including vinegars to prevent cross contamination of cultures.**